obsidianforensics/unfurl/README.md

 Unfurl has parsers for URLs, search engines, chat applications, social media sites, and more.
 It also has more generic parsers
 (timestamps, UUIDs, etc) helpful for exploring new URLs or reverse engineering.
-It’s also easy to build new parsers, since unfurl is open source (Python 3) and has an extensible plugin system.
+It’s also easy to build new parsers, since Unfurl is open source (Python 3) and has an extensible plugin system.

-No matter if you extracted a URL from a memory image, carved it from slack space, or pulled it from a browser’s history file, unfurl can help you get the most out of it.
+No matter if you extracted a URL from a memory image, carved it from slack space, or pulled it from a browser’s history file, Unfurl can help you get the most out of it.

 ## How to use Unfurl